ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 Setup Kubernetes cluster
 ------------------------
-1. Set the following environment variables.
+In order to be able to deploy Artemis on Kubernetes, you need to setup a cluster.
+With the following commands you will setup one cluster with 3 agents as well as Rancher which is a platform for cluster management with easy to use user interface.

-   **IMPORTANT: Commands may differ for your OS, the examples are working for Linux machine.**
+**IMPORTANT: The following commands may differ for your OS, the examples are working for Linux machine.**

+1. Set environment variables

    ::

       export CLUSTER_NAME="k3d-rancher"
       export RANCHER_SERVER_HOSTNAME="rancher.localhost"
       export KUBECONFIG_FILE="$CLUSTER_NAME.yaml"